coverlet-coverage/coverlet/README.md

   --include-directory     Include directories containing additional assemblies to be instrumented.
   --exclude-by-attribute  Attributes to exclude from code coverage.
   --merge-with            Path to existing coverage result to merge.
+  --use-source-link       Specifies whether to use SourceLink URIs in place of file system paths.
 ```

 #### Code Coverage